smack-sh/smack-sh-outdated/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Smack.sh Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [maintainers@smack.sh](mailto:maintainers@smack.sh).
+Please report unacceptable behavior to [maintainers@smack-sh.duckdns.org](mailto:maintainerst@smack-sh.duckdns.org)